 In Mariposa County, wildflowers bloom with such abundance that it could be easy to think that you’ve stepped out of your vehicle into a Bob Ross painting.
-And you’re not far off, but those wildflowers that add big swatches of color to the region’s meadows, foothills and canyons aren’t Bob Ross’s trademark “happy little accidents”, they’re examples of thousands of years of resilience blooming new year in and year out.
+And you’re not far off, but those wildflowers that add big swatches of color to the region’s meadows, foothills and canyons aren’t Bob Ross’s trademark “happy little accidents”, they’re examples of thousands of years of resilience blooming new year in and year out in the Sierra Nevada area.

 It would be great if there was just one answer to give to that question, but there is so much more to why this is one of the best places to see wildflowers in California.
 First, you need to understand that Mariposa County is a HUGE area spreading across thousands of feet of elevation changes.
 Ranging from low elevation pastures to alpine meadows, the county makes wildflower viewing incredibly easy since spring is almost never ending as it marches up the hill.
 In March, the low elevation Gold Country’s rolling green pastures are doted in oranges, purples and whites while the high country is still covered in a fresh blanket of snow.
 By April and May, spring has made its way to Yosemite Valley and brought with it fresh flowers to the Valley’s meadows like lupines, tufted poppies and showy milkweed.
 Couldn’t make it to Yosemite in spring?
 Not to worry, the high-country meadows along Tioga Pass boast new wildflowers in even as late in the year as July and August, since winter’s snowpack has just melted off.